Tianyar coastline

 Quietly.

 A small retreat shaped by the ocean.
-Three tented stays.
+Four tent types.
 One open kitchen.
 And the kind of silence you did not know you needed.